Golden age of American animation: Republic Pictures

 Following his termination from Screen Gems, Dave Fleischer approached Republic Pictures with an elf-like character named Snippy, who first appeared in the 1944 film Trocadero.
 He also produced a lengthy animated sequence in That's My Baby! that same year.
-Later in 1946, Republic incorporated a piece of animation by Walter Lantz Productions into their film Sioux City, a western starring Gene Autry.
+Later in 1946, Republic incorporated a piece of animation by Walter Lantz Productions into its film Sioux City, a western starring Gene Autry.
 The next year, Republic signed a deal with ex-Warner director Bob Clampett to produce a series of shorts starring his latest creation, Charlie Horse.
 Clampett directed one cartoon entitled It's a Grand Old Nag (1947) before the company cancelled a potential animated series.

 Later in 1949, Republic started another cartoon series called Jerky Journeys, led by radio comedy writer Leonard L. Levinson.
 The cartoons were noted for using limited animation, and were described as satirical travelogue films with small budgets.
-Art Heinemann was the lead layout designer, Miles Pike provided the special effects and Warner artist's Robert Gribbroek, Peter Alvarado and Paul Julian provided the background paintings.
-One of their shorts, The 3 Minnies Sota, Tonka & Ha-Ha (1948) was nominated for an Academy Award for Best Animated Short Film.
-Republic later discontinued the series after four cartoons were made.
+Art Heinemann was the lead layout designer, Miles Pike provided the special effects and Warner artists Robert Gribbroek, Peter Alvarado and Paul Julian provided the background paintings.